-Both parties generally agree that inversions are a problem that must be addressed, but they disagree on the causes and the solutions.
-While some Democrats push to make it harder for U.S. firms to reincorporate overseas, Republicans argue that Congress should lower the corporate tax rate so that businesses won't feel the need to leave the U.S.
+Both parties generally agree that inversions are problematic, but they disagree on the causes and the solutions.
+While some Democrats push to make it harder for U.S. firms to reincorporate overseas, Republicans argue that Congress should lower the corporate tax rate so that businesses won’t feel the need to leave the U.S.

 At 35 percent, the United States has the highest corporate income tax rate in the industrialized world.
 The U.S. also taxes income that’s earned overseas but brought back to the U.S.

-Obama has said he supports changes in corporate tax law that would close loopholes like the one that allows for inversions but would also lower the corporate tax rate.
-Such a broad overhaul of the U.S. tax code has proven elusive for Congress, even more so now that the midterm elections are mere months away.
-In the absence of signs Congress will act soon on tax reform, Obama has called for lawmakers to move narrowly to close the inversion loophole.
-That, too, appears an elusive goal.
+Obama has said he supports a legislative overhaul that would close loopholes but also lower the corporate tax rate.
+Congress hasn’t been able to agree on such a broad revamp of the tax code.
+With that reality in mind, Obama has called for lawmakers to move narrowly to close the inversion loophole, but that, too, appears an elusive goal.

-Yet because inversions are allowed by current law, it's unclear whether Obama can do much on his own.
+Yet it’s unclear whether Obama can do much on his own.

 As an example, after a company reincorporates overseas, it typically shifts large amounts of debt from the foreign company to the U.S. subsidiary, which can then deduct that debt when it files taxes.
 Shay said Lew could use regulations to start treating that debt as equity, which can’t be deducted.

-"It would be an important first step toward treating companies that renounce America the same way we treat people who renounce America — as freeloaders who get cut off from other benefits," Sen. Elizabeth Warren, D-Mass., one of three Senate Democrats who sent a letter Tuesday to Obama urging him to take immediate executive action on inversions.
+“It would be an important first step toward treating companies that renounce America the same way we treat people who renounce America — as freeloaders who get cut off from other benefits,” said Sen. Elizabeth Warren, D-Mass., one of three Senate Democrats who sent a letter Tuesday to Obama urging him to take immediate executive action on inversions.

-Tax inversions began attracting attention earlier this year when the drug company Pfizer made an unsuccessful attempt to take over AstraZeneca, a British company.
-The deal would have allowed Pfizer to incorporate in Britain, limiting its exposure to higher U.S. corporate tax rates.
-Nearly 50 U.S.-based companies have merged with or acquired foreign businesses over the past decade in inversions, according to the Congressional Research Service.
+Tax inversions began attracting attention earlier this year when the drug company Pfizer attempted unsuccessfully to take over AstraZeneca, a British company.
+Nearly 50 U.S.-based companies have merged with or acquired foreign businesses over the past decade in inversions, the Congressional Research Service said.